-In keeping with its mission of fostering new and diverse journalistic talent, Futuro Media has initiated the Akron Community Podcast Lab, dedicated to developing, piloting, producing, and distributing new audio projects by emerging POC storytellers.
+In keeping with its mission of fostering new and diverse journalistic talent, Futuro Media’s Akron Community Podcast Lab is dedicated to developing, piloting, producing, and distributing new audio projects by emerging POC storytellers.

-Partnering with Be You Podcasting, The Devil Strip Newspaper and Summit Artspace, Futuro Media is excited to bring this program to Akron to help capture the untold stories from the neighborhoods of the city.
-Apply here for your chance to be a part of the first Akron Community Podcast Lab cohort.
+Partnering with Be You Podcasting, The Devil Strip Newspaper and Summit Artspace, Futuro Media brought this program to Akron to help capture the untold stories from the neighborhoods of the city.

 Futuro’s Community Media Lab Project stands apart from other incubators in the depth of tutorials, information and skills acquired, duration of the course, the engagement of dedicated personnel and community organizations, and its attendance-based stipend for participants to ensure our course is accessible to all.
 We will select people with little to no prior experience in media from the diverse and underrepresented neighborhoods of Akron.
 We will provide participants with the access, skills, and tools necessary to produce and broadcast their own stories and to contribute meaningful pieces of history and culture from the perspective of people of color to the rich narrative of Akron life.